tourkaman/PDC-support-web/documents/starting/get_account/get_account.rst

    3. Press Request account
 5. Information regarding account creation will be sent to the provided e-mail address

+   The changes are then automatically applied to PDC clusters overnight by various scripts.

 .. topic:: `SUPR webpage <https://supr.snic.se>`_

    Login to SUPR and request PDC account.